 MIG WELDING TORCHES, GUNS & PARTS

-Metal Inert Gas (MIG) welding is a welding process using shield gas (GMAW) with inert gas, in which the electric arc burns between a consumable wire electrode and the material.
-The melting wire delivers the additive material for forming the weld.
+Metal Inert Gas (MIG) welding, also called gas metal arc welding (GMAW), is a welding process which uses an inert shielding gas, in which the electric arc burns between a consumable wire electrode and the base material, forming the weld.
+With the cost-effective, and versatile features that MIG welding offers, it is no surprise that it has become one of the most common forms of welding.

 MIG welding is cost-efficient, versatile and agile which makes it one of the most common forms of indoor welding in most industries.
 Different shielding gases can be used for MIG welding and MIG gun parts, depending on the requirement and the material.